areverberi/mongoose-track/README.md

   */
 ```

-####Contribute
+##Contribute
-Feel free to send pull requests and submit issues!
-No special requirements :)
+Feel free to send pull requests and submit issues 😉

-####Disclaimer
+##Disclaimer
-I wrote this package and documentation within 2 hours, please be careful there's probably a bug or two.
+I wrote this package and documentation within a few hours, then rewrote it within a couple more, please be careful there's probably a bug or two.